 - Michael G. Karnavas is an American trained lawyer.
 He is licensed in Alaska and Massachusetts and is qualified to appear before the various international tribunals, including the International Criminal Court(ICC).
 Residing and practicing primarily in The Hague, he is recognized as an expert in international criminal defence, including, pre-trial, trial, and appellate advocacy.

-- Practicing law for over 34 years, Michael G. Karnavas has appeared before State and Federal Courts in the USA, the International Criminal Tribunal for the former Yugoslavia (ICTY), the International Criminal Tribunal for Rwanda (ICTR), the Extraordinary Chambers in the Courts of Cambodia (ECCC), and the ICC.
+- Practicing law for 40 years, Michael G. Karnavas has appeared before State and Federal Courts in the USA, the International Criminal Tribunal for the former Yugoslavia (ICTY), the International Criminal Tribunal for Rwanda (ICTR), the Extraordinary Chambers in the Courts of Cambodia (ECCC), and the ICC.

-- For the past 25 years, Michael G. Karnavas has taught trial advocacy skills to lawyers and law students, has lectured extensively on international criminal law and procedure, has authored trial advocacy practice manuals, articles and book chapters on international criminal law and procedure, and has been engaged in a variety of development projects in Europe and Asia dealing with issues related to the Rule of Law.
+- For over 30 years, Michael G. Karnavas has taught trial advocacy skills to lawyers and law students, has lectured extensively on international criminal law and procedure, has authored trial advocacy practice manuals, articles and book chapters on international criminal law and procedure, and has been engaged in a variety of development projects in Europe and Asia dealing with issues related to the Rule of Law.

-- From October 2006 to March 2009, Michael G. Karnavas served as the President of the Association of Defence Counsel Practicing Before the ICTY (ADC-ICTY) and is currently serving as the Chairman of the Training Committee and as a member of the Rules Committee of the ADC-ICTY.
+- From October 2006 to March 2009, Michael G. Karnavas served as the President of the Association of Defence Counsel Practicing Before the ICTY (ADC-ICTY) and served as the Chair of the Training Committee and as a member of the Rules Committee of the ADC-ICTY.
 He also served as one of the two permanent members of the ICC Disciplinary Appeals Board (2014-2019).

 - Lead Counsel for Dr. Jadranko Prlić in Prosecutor v.
 Prlić et al., from April 2005 to present.
 Dr. Jadranko Prlić was charged and tried on the basis of individual and superior criminal responsibility for: Grave Breaches of the Geneva Conventions (willful killing; inhuman treatment (sexual assault); unlawful deportation, transfer and confinement of a civilian; inhuman treatment; extensive destruction of property and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly); Violations of the Laws or Customs of War (cruel treatment; unlawful labour; wanton destruction of cities, towns or villages, or devastation not justified by military necessity; destruction or willful damage done to institutions dedicated to religion or education; plunder of public or private property; unlawful attack on civilians; unlawful infliction of terror on civilians); and Crimes Against Humanity(persecutions on political, racial or religious grounds; murder; rape; deportation; imprisonment; inhumane acts).
-The trial lasted 5 years and it is currently on appeal.
+The trial lasted 5 years, with the appeal lasting until 2017.

 - Lead Counsel for Shefqet Kabashi in Prosecutor v.
 Kabashi, November 2010 to November 2011.
 Mr. Kabashi was charged with two counts of contempt of court knowingly and willfully interfered with the administration of justice by contumaciously refusing or failing to answer a question as a witness before a Chamber on two occasions in the case of Haradinaj et al.